JoseCalucag/Credit_Risk_Analysis/README.md

 <h2> Overview of the analysis </h2>
-Using a credit card dataset from LendingClub, this project will take a look at the factors that can help predict whether someone is a low or high credit risk.
-We will use the imbalanced-learn and scikit-learn libraries to build models so to then train and evaluate them using various algorthims.
-Firstly, we applied oversampling algorithms in RandomOverSampler and SMOTE and then used an undersampling algorithm in ClusterCentroids.
-Next, we used SMOTEENN which combines oversampling and undersampling.
+Using a credit card dataset from LendingClub, this project will take a look at six modelling algorithms that can help predict whether someone is a low or high credit risk.
+We will use the imbalanced-learn and scikit-learn libraries to build models where we can evaluate and compare each of their results.
+Firstly, we used oversampling algorithms in RandomOverSampler and SMOTE and then an undersampling algorithm in ClusterCentroids.
+Next, we used SMOTEENN which combines both oversampling and undersampling.
 Finally, we compared two machine mearning models in BalancedRandomForestClassifier and EasyEnsembleClassifier.
-Once finished creating a model from each algorthm, we can evaluate the data from a generated report and make a recommendation whether or not the any of these six algorthims should be used to predict credit risk.
+Once finished creating a model from each algorthm, we can evaluate the data from a generated report and make a recommendation whether or not any of these six algorthims should be used to predict credit risk.

 <h2> Results </h2>
-# here is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt) <br>
-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models. <br>
-Use screenshots of your outputs to support your results.

-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models

 RandomOverSampler <br>
 <img src = "https://github.com/JoseCalucag/Credit_Risk_Analysis/blob/main/pics/ROS.png">